spacetelescope/ins-jwst-community-software/tier1_standards/package_structure.md

 You can check that your module/package is installed correctly by running `python setup.py install` in the outer-most level of your package, and then importing it with `import package_name`.

 ## Useful Links
-An STScI template GitHub repository which shows a more complex example of `setup.py` including calling a `setup.cfg` file: https://github.com/spacetelescope/stsci-package-template
+- An [STScI template GitHub repository](https://github.com/spacetelescope/stsci-package-template) which shows a more complex example of `setup.py` including calling a `setup.cfg` file